Kluvens/Computer-Science/Networking/application-layer.md

   - clients as aggregate downloading and uploading: NF/(us+total of ui)

 BitTorrent (a protocol for P2P):
+- breaks down files into small chunks
+- there's a server called tracker which tracks peers participating in torrent
+- torrent is a group of peers exhausting chunks of a file
 - Torrent files contain address of trackers for the file
 - torrent files contain a list of file chunks and their cryptographic hashes
+- churn: peers may come and go
 - once peer has entire file, it may leave or remain in torrent

 BitTorrent: requesting, sending file chunks